tidelineio/OctoPrint-Additv/README.md

 ### Settings

-The plugin uses the following settings:
+The plugin stores the following settings in `additv.yaml`:

 - `url`: Base URL for the service (default: "", can be provided via $ADDITV_URL)
 - `registration_token`: Token used for printer registration (default: empty, can be provided via $ADDITV_REGISTRATION_TOKEN)